anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As a third step of the interaction with the domain registrar, the Registrar-Agent SHALL obtain the CA-Certificates artificat from the registrar via HTTP-over-TLS GET to the registrar endpoint at `/.well-known/brski/wrappedcacerts`.
 In the request header, the Accept field SHOULD be set to `application/jose+json`.

-Upon receiving a GET request at `/.well-known/brski/wrappedcacerts`, the domain registrar MUST reply with the CA-Certificates artifact as defined in {{cacerts_artifact}} in the body of a 200 OK response.
+Upon receiving a GET request at `/.well-known/brski/wrappedcacerts`, the domain registrar MUST reply with the CA-Certificates artifact as defined in {{cacerts_artifact}} in the body of an HTTP 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.